augustineajibo/homepage/README.md

 # Robots_EnvirConserv
-Responsible waste management and disposal practices through a robot-championed campaign
+This project seeks to promote responsible waste management and disposal practices through a robot-championed campaign program on university campuses and communities.
+Through this study, we aim to advance a healthy and safer society, inspire, and promote research in Artificial Intelligence (AI) and Human-Robot Collaboration (HCI) for environmental conservation in the continent.
+We also intend to leverage this solution in promoting cultural values, and lifestyles that foster the conservation of the environment.
+It is pertinent to mention that research in this domain is currently lagging in the continent and as such this project is timely.